Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Thought has been put into every detail from the porch swings, lawn games, a sharing library, and even the cute little coffee mugs.

-It once housed a small coffee shop that was a favorite stop for locals and road trippers along State Route 87.
+The Windmill has been an icon in the community since the 70s.
+The small coffee shop was a favorite stop for locals and road trippers along State Route 87.

 Thankfully, it has been restored to its former glory and continues to be a beloved spot for locals and tourists alike.